The new rules: British Standard BS AU 145e

 My number plates meet BS AU 145d but not BS AU 145e, do I need to change them?

-No. The new British Standard BS AU 145e only applies to plates supplied on or after 1st September 2021.
+No, providing they (145d plates) were fitted on or before 31st August 2021.
+The new British Standard BS AU 145e only applies to plates supplied on or after 1st September 2021.
 Plates meeting the previous standard (BS AU 145d) can remain on your vehicle if supplied before then.

 The new British Standard rules go even further to ensure public safety and security through ANPR camera readings and harder, more resilient plates.